MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/latin-america/isr-declaration-report.md

 # required metadata

 title: ISR declaration report
 description: In Mexico, all individuals or corporations must file a monthly Impuesto sobre la renta (ISR) declaration report.
-This topic provides information about generating this report in Microsoft Dynamics AX.
+This topic provides information about generating this report in Microsoft Dynamics 365 for Operations.
 author: ShylaThompson
 manager: AnnBe
 ms.date: 2015-09-10 15 - 43 - 54